fmena2077/Recommender-Systems/README.md

-* main_script_retrieval.py: Example script of how to read from csv and create a tf.data object, create a retrieval model using tensorflow-recommenders, and recommend items
+* main_script_retrieval.py: Example script of how to read from csv and create a tf.data object, create a ranking model using tensorflow-recommenders, and recommend items